 Besides its flat screen, the low 1,000:1 contrast ratio and IPS glow also contribute to the overall less immersive viewing experience in comparison to the VA panel alternatives.

-However, the picture is still crisp and you get wider viewing angles, as well as more consistent and accurate colors with 99% sRGB gamut and 300-nit peak brightness.
+However, the picture is still crisp and you get wider viewing angles, as well as vibrant colors with 95% DCI-P3 gamut and 400-nit peak brightness.

-The main advantage of the Sceptre E345B-QUT168 is the faster response time speed, so there won’t be any dark smearing in fast-paced games.
+The main advantage of the Sceptre E345B-QUN168W is the faster response time speed, so there won’t be any dark smearing in fast-paced games.

 Moreover, there’s no brightness flickering with a variable refresh rate.